Cornell Central Campus: Arts Quadrangle

 Minor support buildings include Rand Hall (1911) designed by Gibb and Waltz and the Foundry (1883).

 Milstein Hall, a new 43000 sqft facility designed by Rem Koolhaas was built on the parking lot behind Sibley Hall and opened in 2011.
 It connects to Sibley and Rand Hall and provides 25,000 square feet of studio space for the College of Architecture, Art, and Planning and contains a 250-seat auditorium.
 The building is cantilevered over University Avenue.
 During 2007–2010, while Milstein Hall was pending, second year architecture students used rented studio space on Esty Street.

 The landscaping of the Arts Quad is mostly informal and was historically dominated by towering elm trees.
 After Dutch elm disease swept the campus, a new row of Zelcova trees was planted in the 1970s along the sidewalk on the eastern edge of the quad.
-These trees were selected for their vase shape (which are similar to elms trees), but unfortunately grow much slower than the elms which they replaced.
+These trees were selected for their vase shape (which are similar to elms trees), but grow much slower than the elms which they replaced.
 The sidewalk on the northern edge is also significant because I.M.
 Pei aligned window slots in the Art Museum on the sidewalk's axis to preserve a view of West Hill through the museum.